WarriorGoat/builderlist-client/README.md

   - [Stretch] Only one entry per contractor
     - [Stretch] A contractor should have easy acces to edit their entry.
   - [Stretch] Customers should be able to create a favorites list.
-    - [Stretch] The favorites list should be sortable and filterable.
-    - [Stretch] The favorites list should be paginated.

 ### Project